Updated: Apr 11

 Early in the product lifecycle, especially when innovating, there will be enough uncertainty about who and how that any estimates about duration will be unreliable for decision making.
 Where this might be the case, don’t use WSJF to rank, use Cost of Delay.
 Or, in other words, don’t use a scheduling strategy when you are not scheduling.

-Lastly, a word of warning about a practice socialized by the Scaled Agile Framework (SAFe).
+Lastly, a word of warning.
 SAFe advocates using job size (level of effort) as an approximation for duration.
-Job size will not correlate well with duration when flow efficiency is very low.
-We observe poor flow efficiency is in those with low Agile maturity which is ironically those most likely to be using SAFe.
+This is a good approximation when flow efficiency is very good (minimal value-stream delays).
+Ironically, poor flow efficiency is one of the reasons why many adopt Agile and SAFe.

 To sum up:

 WSJF is a scheduling strategy used to maximize value throughput